Welcome to the Vermont Vegetable and Berry Growers Association!

 Memberships are per farm, per calendar year.
 Annual dues are set by the board of directors; these funds pay for the VVBGA's operating costs, and support educational programs and research projects.

 Donations to VVBGA’s Research and Extension Fund are encouraged!
-These funds support projects that address vegetable and berry farm issues around agricultural engineering, high tunnel production, pest management, produce safety, and soil health.
-VVBGA support helps leverage other grant funds by showing that growers have skin in the game.
+These funds support projects that address grower needs around agricultural engineering, high tunnel production, pest management, pollinators, produce safety, and soil health.
+VVBGA funds helps leverage other grant funds by showing that growers have skin in the game.